 Sites for great jams are all around, but the most accessible live music is at the licensed venues downtown.
 Or you should look to Vancouver Island University, whose music program thrives on a steady stream of talented students and instructors.
 There are also numerous restaurants and cocktail lounges that bring in live acts – but currently, only the Queen's Hotel downtown has live music every night.

-Like most cities in Canada, Nanaimo is a hub of international activity, bringing together peoples from all over the world.
+Like most cities in Canada, Nanaimo is a hub of international activity, bringing together people from all over the world.
 But Nanaimo has some additional factors which create an even more cosmopolitan aspect than other Canadian cities have:

 A lot of people come to Nanaimo to study English.
 Vancouver Island University hosts thousands of international students from all over the globe.
-It's really great to see these students out in the community, adding to the local colour!
+It's really great to see these students out in the community, adding to the local culture!

 As a "destination" city with a lot of appeal, Nanaimo attracts many different kinds of immigrants.
 People from all over the world like clean air, mild weather, natural beauty, a high standard of living, and space to breathe.